 Details with Side Effects

-The following most serious adverse reactions associated with the use of Mirena are discussed in greater detail in the Warnings and Precautions section (5):
+The following serious or otherwise important adverse reactions are discussed in elsewhere in the labeling:

 - Ectopic Pregnancy [see WARNINGS AND PRECAUTIONS]

 - Group A Streptococcal Sepsis (GAS) [see WARNINGS AND PRECAUTIONS]

 - Pelvic Inflammatory Disease [see WARNINGS AND PRECAUTIONS]

 - Alterations of Bleeding Patterns [see WARNINGS AND PRECAUTIONS]

 - Perforation [see WARNINGS AND PRECAUTIONS]

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical studies of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

 The data provided reflect the experience with the use of Mirena in the adequate and well-controlled studies for contraception (n=2,339) and heavy menstrual bleeding (n=80).
 For the contraception indication, Mirena was compared to a copper IUD (n=1,855), to another formulation of LNG IUS (n=390) and to a combined oral contraceptive (n=94) in women 18 to 35 years old.
 The data cover more than 92,000 woman-months of exposure.
 For the treatment of heavy menstrual bleeding indication (n=80), the subjects included women aged 26 to 50 with confirmed heavy bleeding and exposed for a median of 183 treatment days of Mirena (range 7 to 295 days).
 The frequencies of reported adverse drug reactions represent crude incidences.